yardsale8/stat110_book/_sources/IntroToData/SummarizingData/SummarizingData.rst

         A distribution is *skewed left* when it has a long left tail, that is its left tail is much longer than its right tail.
     Skewed Right
-        A distribution is *skewed right* when it has a long left tail, that is its right tail is much longer than its left tail.
+        A distribution is *skewed right* when it has a long right tail, that is its right tail is much longer than its left tail.
 |image1|